Easy Homemade Meatballs

 This homemade meatball recipe is super simple, pared-down, and basic for when you need something fast, easy, and uncomplicated.
 The other advantage to keeping these meatballs simple is that it makes them more versatile!
 Because the flavor profile is simple, you can pair this recipe with a variety of sauces and meals.

-And as always, I’ve got a couple of upgrade options for you below if you do want to take this recipe up a notch and make something a little fancier.
+I’ve also included step-by-step videos below so you can cook right alongside me if you’d like a little extra guidance!
+And as always, I’ve got a couple of upgrade options for you if you do want to take this recipe up a notch and make something a little fancier.

 Share this recipe